dragomirtitian/kcdc-2022-advanced-typescript/presentation/slides/13-tuple-types.md

 * At runtime it is an array value
 * They are more strict:
     * They have a fixed length
     * Each element can have a different type
+    * Each element can be labeled

 ----